-- [38] As part of the materials provided to the Board for the Hearing the Respondent provided submissions which were relevant to penalty, publication and costs and the Board has taken these into consideration. - [39] Given the nature of the disciplinary offending, the mitigation already heard and the level of penalty decided on the Board has decided to dispense with calling for further submissions.
-The Respondent will be given an opportunity, however, to comment on the level of penalty, costs and on publication should he consider there are further matters which the Board should take into consideration. - [40] As stated earlier the purpose of professional discipline is to uphold the integrity of the profession; the focus is not punishment, but the enforcement of a high standard of propriety and professional conduct. - [41] The High Court in Patel v Complaints Assessment Committee7 has commented on the role of "punishment" in giving penalty orders stating that punitive orders are, at times, necessary to uphold professional standards:
+- [39] As part of the materials provided to the Board for the Hearing the Respondent provided submissions which were relevant to penalty, publication and costs and the Board has taken these into consideration.
+Included in this was the payment dispute between New Age and the Complainant, which the Respondent has been caught up in, and the fact that a record of work was provided in a timely manner to the owner's agent but not to the territorial authority. - [40] Given the nature of the disciplinary offending, the mitigation already heard and the level of penalty decided on the Board has decided to dispense with calling for further submissions.
+The Respondent will be given an opportunity, however, to comment on the level of penalty, costs and on publication should he consider there a further matters which the Board should take into consideration. - [41] As stated earlier the purpose of professional discipline is to uphold the integrity of the profession; the focus is not punishment, but the enforcement of a high standard of propriety and professional conduct. - [42] The High Court in Patel v Complaints Assessment Committee has commented on the role of "punishment" in giving penalty orders stating that punitive orders are, at times, necessary to uphold professional standards: